Get Some Go Again: Reception and legacy

 In 2021, Alternative Press included it on their list of the "Best Punk albums of 2000", reflecting, "[in the 1990s] Rollins Band became an alt-metal powerhouse, dominating MTV with 'Low Self Opinion' and 'Liar'.
 Their sixth album found the entire band replaced by Los Angeles hard rockers Mother Superior.
 Get Some Go Again was perhaps more straightforward than such LPs as Weight, possibly slightly less funky and jazzy, like hearing Rollins sing atop Jimi Hendrix and Black Sabbath outtakes.
 Not necessarily a bad thing."
+In 2020, it was also included on a Kerrang! list titled "20 Classic Albums That Are 20 Years Old In 2020".

 Track listing

 All songs written by Rollins Band (Henry Rollins, Jim Wilson, Marcus Blake and Jason Mackenroth) except as noted.